cozy/cozy-controller/doc/service.md

 2. That is embedded in Cozy-Data-System
 3. As express/americano apps
 4. And exposes an HTTP API (REST + JSON by default)
-5. to offer functionalities to cozy applications.
+5. To offer functionalities to cozy applications.
 6. This API follows the [JSON api specification](http://jsonapi.org/)
 7. And [Cozy guidelines](https://cozy.github.io/cozy-guidelines/)
 8. With URL prefixed by `/services/:service-name`.